 In 2015, we took a vacation to Puerto Rico with two other families and had a blast.
 It was beginning to look like a fun annual trip and we were looking forward to it when the threat of Zika became too big to ignore. 🙁

 Instead of Puerto Rico, we all thought it would be fun to check out this thing called Great Wolf Lodge!
 I’d heard the commercials on the radio all the time, but I’d never looked into it.

 So in early April, we had a nice little Spring Break vacation for three days and two nights at the Williamsburg, VA location.

 The kids loved it.

-We really didn’t know what the expected but we were pleasantly surprised!
+We didn’t know what the expected but we were pleasantly surprised!

-I’ve collected a few of the lessons learned, hacks, and other tips that we learned after our first trip there.
+I’ve collected a few of the lessons learned, hacks, and other tips that we learned after our first trip (since I first wrote this post, we’ve gone back and included additional tips too) there.